-The Q CRC is a five-year program working with Queensland local governments to strengthen internal council decision-making capabilities to plan for and respond to the challenges and opportunities arising from climate change.
+The Queensland Climate Resilient Councils (Q CRC) program is working with Queensland local governments to deliver services and products that will strengthen staff and leadership team skills and capacity to plan for and respond to the challenges and opportunities arising from climate change.

 Why is this program needed?

-The best available science tells us that our climate is changing, and we are experiencing increased changes in temperature, rainfall, sea level and extreme weather conditions affecting how we live and work.
+The best available science tells us that our climate is becoming less stable, and we are experiencing increasing changes in temperature, rainfall, sea level and extreme weather conditions affecting how we live and work.
 It makes sense to take appropriate action to better manage our climate risks.
 By adopting a risked based approach, we can adapt to such changes and still enjoy our lifestyles and stay safe.

 There is a lot we can all do mitigate the impacts of global warming and local governments can lead and support their communities and local business to get on the front foot.